alialhawas/alialhawas/README.md

-- 🔭 I’m currently working on a projection model.
-- 🌱 I'm currently learning more about ML.
-- 💬 Ask me about java, python.
-- 📫 How to reach me: akaalhawass@sm.imamu.edu.sa.
-- 👔 find me on [linkedin][linkedin]

-<h1 align="center">Hi 👋, my name is Ali Alhawas and I i'm a CS Student at </h1>[imam university] [imam university]
+<h1 align="center">Hi 👋, my name is Ali Alhawas and I i'm a CS Student at imam university </h1>
 <h3 align="center">Computer Science graduate passionate about Machine Learning and deep learning.
 Capable leader, having led multiple Senior class projects to completion.
 Proficient in a range of modern technologies.</h3>

 - 🔭 I’m currently working on a projection model.
 - 🌱 I'm currently learning more about ML.
 - 💬 Ask me about java, python.